-On this evening, numerous honors are bestowed, including senior class favorites; the senior service award for those who gave at least 50 hours of service during each of their four years at SJA; the four major athletic awards; distinguished quality awards; memorial awards; and the Seal of Biliteracy.
-Also recognized are second academics (students maintaining a 3.0-3.499 cumulative grade point average over four years); first academics (students maintaining a minimum cumulative GPA of 3.5 during four years); honors graduates (students maintaining a minimum 3.8 cumulative GPA while taking at least nine honors or advanced placement courses during four years); the Principal’s Award (students earning all As for semester grades in every class for four years); the salutatorian; and the valedictorian.
+On this evening, numerous honors are bestowed, including senior class favorites; the senior service award for those who gave at least 50 hours of service during each of their four years at SJA; the four major athletic awards; distinguished quality awards; memorial awards; the Seal of Biliteracy; and subject area awards.
+Also recognized are second academics (students who earned a 3.3-3.599 cumulative grade point average); first academics (students who earned a 3.6-5.0 cumulative GPA); honors graduates (students who earned a 3.8 GPA while taking 11 weighted courses over four years); the Principal’s Award (students earning all As for semester grades in every class for four years); President's Scholars (top academic students in class based on grades, cumulative GPA, courses completed and work ethic); the salutatorian; and the valedictorian.

 Mass and Commencement Exercises

 Each year, St. Joseph’s Academy celebrates the graduating class with a Mass and Commencement Exercises.
-Mass is celebrated by Bishop Robert W. Muench, who is joined by other priests and deacons in the Diocese of Baton Rouge.
+Mass is celebrated by Bishop Michael Duca, who is joined by other priests and deacons in the Diocese of Baton Rouge.

 Following mass, class members receive their diplomas after having met all standards for graduation as prescribed by SJA.
 The celebration also includes speeches by the valedictorian and salutatorian of the graduating class.

 Since 2005, St. Joseph’s Academy and Catholic High School have come together each spring for Challenge Day, a multi-event competition hosted by the student councils of each school.
+(Challenge Day 2020 was cancelled because of the COVID-19 pandemic.)
 Part of the competition is the Challenge Day Food Drive to benefit the Greater Baton Rouge Food Bank.

 SJA students enjoy several dances throughout the year.
-In the fall, Catholic High School hosts the Get-Acquainted Dance for all students, followed by the annual Homecoming Dance.
-During the spring semester, SJA hosts three dances: Sweetheart, planned by Student Council freshman class representatives for their classmates and dates; Winter Formal, planned by sophomore class representatives for sophomores, juniors and seniors and their dates; and SJA Prom, planned by junior class representatives for the junior and senior classes and their dates.
-Also in the spring, SJA students have the opportunity to attend the CHS Prom.
+In the fall, members of the SJA and Catholic High student councils organize the Get-Acquainted Dance for students from both schools.
+During the spring semester, SJA hosts three dances: FROSH, planned by Student Council sophomore class representatives for SJA freshmen and sophomores and their dates; Winter Formal, planned by junior class representatives for juniors and seniors and their dates; and SJA Senior Prom, planned by senior class representatives for their classmates and their dates.

 Once per semester, Student Council members and the SJA Cheerleaders host a pep rally.
 The themed rallies, held in the Academy Student Center, feature games and spirit competitions.
 Additionally, the fall pep rally honors the cross country, swim and volleyball teams.
 The spring pep rally celebrates the basketball, bowling, golf, gymnastics, soccer, softball, tennis and track and field teams.